 Are you God or am I just crazy?
 Do I speak His truth or is it my delusional ranting?
 Does He really heal?

 I ask God to prove Himself, and it turns out He does that by letting us do the impossible.
 Not the cool impossible like fly and raise the dead and walk on water, but the mundane impossible: surviving some of the worst things this fallen world has to throw at us.
 I say, “Prove it!” and He says, “… come here.”
 He lets me walk above the waves.
 When I am drowning, He doesn’t just let me float, He stands me on my feet and bids me to walk.
 It ain’t no catwalk.
-It’s not pretty; my clothes are tattered and soaked, my face is covered with snot and ugly-cry lines, and I smell like I just spent the night in a boat.
+It’s not pretty; my clothes are tattered and soaked, my face is covered with snot and ugly-cry lines, and I smell like I just spent the night fishing.
 But I’m walking.
 To Him.
 With Him.
 On the water.

 And even so, I have such little faith.
 Even so, He has to reach out and grab me while I stumble and drag me back into the boat with Him.
 That doofus Peter sees this, sees the transfiguration, sees the miracles, confesses Christ, watches as He reattaches the ear he just cut off, then goes and gets nervous and denies it all.
 Knowing me, I’m still going to jump out of the boat and try to swim myself; I’m going to pull out maps and try to get to shore a little faster, I’m going to tell Jesus how to navigate.